D&O Insurance: 5 Common Sources of Liability for Businesses

 - Environmental law: Ensures that industry participants adhere to environmental restrictions

 For directors and officers, the enforcement power held by these bodies presents a significant exposure to D&O claims.
 If regulators discover wrongful conduct has occurred, they may pursue legal action against the organization and the executives involved.

 As organizations attempt to grow their market share, management teams must ensure that growth is achieved through fair business practices.
 If an organization’s competitors believe that they have been unfairly disadvantaged by dishonest or illegal behaviour, they may seek recourse through legal action.

 Directors and officers can be brought into legal action for a range of perceived wrongdoings, including the following allegations:

 - Anti-competitive behaviour

-What’s more, directors and officers may also be held liable for actions that are perceived as misleading or defamatory, with claimants seeking damages for their perceived losses.
+Moreover, directors and officers may also be held liable for actions perceived as misleading or defamatory, with claimants seeking damages for their perceived losses.

-The management team of an organization has the responsibility of monitoring the organization’s financial position and its ability to meet debt obligations as they become due.
+An organization’s management team is responsible for monitoring its financial position and its ability to meet debt obligations as they become due.
 If an organization becomes insolvent, creditors will often scrutinize the decisions of directors and officers to see if they can be held personally responsible.

-If debts are left unpaid when an organization goes into liquidation, creditors can pursue executives personally in an attempt to recover outstanding funds.
+If debts are left unpaid when an organization goes into liquidation, creditors can pursue executives personally to recover outstanding funds.
 Common allegations by creditors against directors and officers include the following allegations: